stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 has source account E and sequence number 2i+1, D_i leaves E in a state where C_i can execute.

-  Note that D_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation as a no-op.
+  D_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0 as a no-op.

-* IC_i and RC_i, the _closing transactions_, disburse funds to R and change the
+* C_i, the _closing transaction_, disburses funds to R and changes the
-signing weights on E such that I unilaterally controls E.  IC_i and RC_i have source account E, sequence number 2i+1, and a `minSeqAge` of S (the synchrony period).
+signing weights on E such that I unilaterally controls E.  C_i has source account E, sequence number 2i+1, and a `minSeqAge` of S (the synchrony period).

-  The `minSeqAge` prevents a misbehaving party from executing IC_i/RC_i when the channel state has already progressed to a later iteration number, as the other party can invalidate IC_i/RC_i by submitting D_i' for some i' > i.
+  The `minSeqAge` prevents a misbehaving party from executing C_i when the channel state has already progressed to a later iteration number, as the other party can invalidate C_i by submitting D_i' for some i' > i.

-  IC_i and RC_i contain one or more `CREATE_CLAIMABLE_BALANCE` operations
+  C_i contains operations in this order:
+  - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account V as a sponsor of future reserves.
+  - One `CREATE_CLAIMABLE_BALANCE` operation for each trustline that is disbursing funds to R.
+  - One `END_SPONSORING_FUTURE_RESERVES` operation that confirms reserve account V's sponsorship.
-  disbursing funds to R, plus a `SET_OPTIONS` operation adjusting signing weights to give I full control of E.
+  - One or more `SET_OPTIONS` operation adjusting escrow account E's thresholds to give I full control of E, and removing R's signers.

-  IC_i and RC_i are identical, except that the sponsor for new ledger entries in each will be I or R respectively.
-IC_i wraps its operations with a `BEGIN_SPONSORING_FUTURE_RESERVES` and `END_SPONSORING_FUTURE_RESERVES` with the source account for sponsorship set to I.  RC_I does same with the source account for sponsorship set to R.
+  - One or more `SET_OPTIONS` operation adjusting reserve account E's thresholds to give R full control of V, and removing I's signers.

 ### Top-Up and Withdraw-Without-Close Processes